 Drink Local or “#drinklocal” is an important grass-roots social movement.
 The #DrinkLocal tag creates awareness and support for local breweries, pubs, taprooms and liquor stores.
-Click here to learn more about the #drinklocal movement and tap into the world of Albertan Craft Beer.
+Click here to learn more about the #drinklocal movement or check out the Alberta Beer Guide and tap into the world of Albertan Craft Beer.

-Kansas Beer Guide – Find the Best KS Breweries
+Charlottetown Beer Guide – Find the Best Craft Breweries in YYG

-The Kansas Beer Guide is your resource for a list of all KS breweries and beers.
-Find the best craft beers and craft breweries in Kansas, USA.
+The Charlottetown Beer Guide is your resource for a list of Charlottetown breweries and beers.
+Find the best craft beers and craft breweries in Charlottetown, Prince Edward Island, Canada.

-Indiana Beer Guide – Find the Best IN Breweries
+Maine Beer Guide – Find the Best ME Breweries

-The Indiana Beer Guide is your resource for a list of all IN breweries and beers.
-Find the best craft beers and craft breweries in Indiana, United States.
+The Maine Beer Guide is your resource for a list of all ME breweries and beers.
+Find the best craft beers and craft breweries in Maine, USA.

-A Brief History of Craft Beer in Edmonton, Alberta
+A Brief History of Beer in Toronto, Ontario

 #DrinkLocal is a global movement in efforts to support local craft breweries and brewers.
-Here’s a little history on Edmonton’s first brewery and why you should #drinklocal by drinking Edmonton beers.
+Here’s a little history on Toronto’s first brewery and why you should #drinklocal by drinking Toronto beers.